Congress of the Oirat-Kalmyk People: Ideology and activity

 The main stated reason for the gathering of the congress was the issue of statehood, which Kalmykia, unlike all of Russia's other republics, does not legally possess.
 Other things that the congress sought to address were the right to Self-Determination, making the use of the Kalmyk-Oirat language obligatory in areas defined by local and federal laws, establishing a new constitution for the republic, as well as other economic, demographic, and political issues facing the Kalmyk people.

 The organization has also politically campaigned against Batu Khasikov's rule of Kalmykia and Dmitry Trapeznikov position as mayor of Elista, due to perceived incompetence and corruption.
 After large-scale protests, the Kremlin denied it was behind Trapeznikov's appointment to mayor.

 Another change the congress has pushed for is the resolution of the territorial disputes between Kalmykia and Astrakhan Oblast by returning the historically Kalmyk Dolbansky and Volga uluses (districts) which were transferred to Astrakhan under Stalin's leadership following the deportation of Kalmyks in 1943.

 Following the start of the Russo-Ukrainian War in 2022, the Oirat-Kalmyk People's Congress joined hands with other separatist groups, the Free Idel-Ural movement and Buryat Mongols to form the "Free Nations League".
 The stated goal of the league is to protect the rights of nations held captive by Russia.
 Vladimir Dovdanov, a Kalmyk representative in the league, stated that what is most important is that Kalmyks are seen as subjects of the state, rather than disposable objects.

 State persecution

 Numerous incidents of Oirat-Kalmyk People's Congress members being persecuted have been claimed by activists.
 The organizers of the congress were detained following a convocation in 2021.
 An Elista court then assigned them 50 hours of compulsory work for holding an unsanctioned public event.
-Members of the organization have also been branded as agents of Kyiv by the Russian government, being arrested after accusations of espionage.After fear of arrest, and being sentenced to prison many activists forced to leave a Russia.
-And from late of 2022 and March 2023 leaders Batyr Boromangnaev and Arslang Sandzhiev, relocate to U.S. and since March 2023 Congress of the Oirat-Kalmyk People established a headquarters in New York City.On August 23 2023 Russia's Supreme Court ruled that "Congress of the Oirat-Kalmyk People" a "extremists" organization and banned any activity on all over Russian Federation.
+Members of the organization have also been branded as agents of Kyiv by the Russian government, being arrested after accusations of espionage.After some members were arrested many activists left Russia, including leaders Batyr Boromangnaev and Arslang Sandzhiev, who in late 2022 and March 2023 relocated to the U.S..
+In March 2023 the Congress of the Oirat-Kalmyk People established a headquarters in New York City.
+On August 23 2023 Russia's Supreme Court ruled that "Congress of the Oirat-Kalmyk People" a "extremists" organization and banned any activity on all over Russian Federation.